Prudential Financial Planning Services

-Prudential Financial Planning oversees more than $6.54 billion in client assets.
-All 2,400 of its investment advisory representatives (IARs) are also brokers and insurance agents.
-As you would probably expect of a large corporation, it has representatives across the country - with headquarters in Newark, New Jersey.
+The firm's investment advisory representatives (IARs) are also brokers and insurance agents.
+As you would probably expect of a large corporation, it has representatives across the country, with headquarters in Newark, New Jersey.

 Prudential Financial Planning Services Background

 The parent company of Prudential Financial Planning, aka Pruco Securities, is The Prudential Insurance Company of America.
 The insurance company in turn is owned by Prudential Financial, Inc., which is a Fortune 500 company.
 Most people think of the Rock of Gibraltar when they hear Prudential.
-It is the largest insurance company in the country, and its ticker symbol is PRU.
+Its ticker symbol is PRU.

 Prudential Financial Planning is only one of the Prudential’s investment advisor firms.
 There are also PGIM Investments LLC, PGIM Inc., Prudential Customer Solutions LLC, Prudential International Investments Advisers, LLC, Prudential Private Placement Investors, L.P. and QMA LLC.
 If that’s not confusing enough, many of these firms have alternate names.

 Prudential Financial Planning Services Client Types and Minimum Account Sizes

 Prudential Financial Planning primarily works with individuals who do not have a high net worth.
 The firm also works with trusts, charitable organizations, corporations and other business entities.